-With 56 native species of bird, 45 of which are endemic, the Galapagos is a birdwatcher’s dream.
+With 56 native species of bird, 45 of which are endemic, birdwatching is evidently one of the best things to do in the Galapagos Islands.
 Every month is a good time to come, and because the birds have no fear of humans, the opportunities for keen photographers are limitless.

 For most birders, the jewel in the crown of the islands is the graceful waved albatross, only found on Española Island, where they nest.
 The adult albatross, which have an incredible eight-foot wingspan, arrive in late March and lay eggs between mid-April and the end of June.